psychemedia/middle-english-romances/sir-orfeo.md

 Upon his body soiled and bent.
 Men laughed aloud in merriment;
 The ladies, earls, and barons said,
-" Lo, see the man ! his hair is sprent
+" Lo, see the man! his hair is sprent
 Like moss about his shaggy head;

 " His beard is fallen to his feet
-Like weathered ivy tumbling down ! "
+Like weathered ivy tumbling down! "
 There as he went, he chanced to meet
 His steward coming through the town.
 Then loud he cried, and plucked his gown,
-" Sir steward, hearken, pity me !
+" Sir steward, hearken, pity me!
 I am a harper of renown;
-Ah, help me in my misery ! "
+Ah, help me in my misery! "

-The steward straightway answered, " Come !
+The steward straightway answered, " Come!
 Thou shalt share aught I can bestow.
 Every good harper is welcome
 For my lord's sake Sir Orfeo."